 The thesis concludes the two-year course of study for obtaining the Licentiate.
 It consists of a scientific monograph on an original topic of Islamic Studies.
 Such a scientific monograph should make a real contribution, however modest, to furthering knowledge in the Islamic science studied.
 This, therefore, excludes the repeating of subjects already studied by others or the simple reviewing of studies already conducted on the chosen topic.
 This ‘original topic’ indicates a new subject or the updating of a subject already studied by others.

-The requirements of PISAI state that the thesis must include the annotated translation of an Arabic text, which has not yet been translated, together with a commentary on that text.
-In this way, students will demonstrate their ability to understand and translate an Arabic text and to produce a piece of work conducted scientifically with regard to content, methodology and style.
+The requirements of PISAI state that the thesis must include the annotated translation of an Arabic text, that has not yet been translated.
+In this way, Students will demonstrate their ability to understand and translate an Arabic text and to produce a piece of work conducted scientifically with regard to content, methodology and style.
 The Student will then choose to translate a classical or contemporary Arabic text of 15-20 pages.
 This translated and annotated text, placed in its context and provided with an index and bibliography, will form the thesis, which will not normally exceed 100 pages.

-The choice of the Arabic text will be made in harmony with an advisor who will closely follow the development of the writing of the thesis.
+The choice of the Arabic text will be made in dialogue with an advisor who will closely follow the development of the writing of the thesis.
 The defence will take place in the presence of and with the adjudication of the advisor and a reader.